-If you work for yourself and get paid untaxed income, in other words, you’ve been money is paid to you without tax deducted, then you’ll need to fill in the self-employed section of your tax return.
+If you work for yourself and get paid untaxed income.
+In other words, if money is paid to you without tax deducted, then you’ll need to fill in the self-employed section of your tax return.

-If your business turnover (not profit) was less than £1,000, you still have the option to go back to the tailor your return section and choose to take advantage of the trading income allowance to avoid filling in the self-employment section and declaring your income to HMRC.
+If your business turnover (not profit) was less than £1,000, you still have the option to go back to the tailor your return section.
+You can also choose to take advantage of the trading income allowance.
+This can avoid filling in the self-employment section on a tax return and declaring your income to HMRC.

 2. Where is the Self-Employment Section?

 You should have let HMRC know about your business in the ‘tailor your return section’ of your SA100 return when you sign into your .GOV account with your HMRC user ID.
 The self-employment section will then appear as one of the pages you need to complete as part of your self-assessment.

 3. Who Can Complete Short Form Tax Return (SA200)?

-The short-form tax return (SA200) is issued by HMRC to individuals who have simple tax affairs because their business turnover is less than £85,000 during the tax year for the tax return you are completing.
+HMRC issues the short-form tax return (SA200) to individuals who have simple tax affairs.
+This is because their business turnover is less than £85,000 during the tax year for the tax return you are completing.

-If your business turnover is less than £85,000 for 2021/2022 you’ll have the option to fill in the simplified version of this part of the tax return so only need to enter your total self-employed expenses.
-If your business turnover is more than £85,000 you’ll need to enter a breakdown of your expenses in the boxes set out by HMRC.
+If your business turnover is less than £85,000 for 2021/2022, you’ll have the option to fill in the simplified version of this part of the tax return.
+Therefore, you only need to enter your total self-employed expenses.
+If your business turnover is more than £85,000, you’ll need to enter a breakdown of your expenses in the boxes set out by HMRC.

 4. How to Complete The Self-Employment Section of Your Tax Return

-Firstly, you’ll be faced with a number of questions so HMRC can learn a little more about what you do in your business and the types of claims you’ll be making.
+Firstly, you have to answer a number of questions.
+This is so HMRC can learn a little more about what you do in your business and the types of claims you’ll be making.
 Here’s some tips to help you answer them: